cloudacademy/gcp-vcf-env/README.md

 1. Add the service account to the project _Owner_ or _Viewer_ role

-1. In `.vscode/launch.json` fill in the `AWS_CLIENT_ID` and `AWS_CLIENT_SECRET` for the VCF user.
+1. In `.vscode/launch.json` fill in the `CREDENTIAL_KEY`, `CREDENTIAL_ID` and `PROJECT_ID` for the service account.
 Be sure to escape the JSON.
 Avoid using online tools to do this due to the sensitive nature of what you are escaping.
 The resulting `env` map will resemble:
     ```json
     {
         "CREDENTIAL_ID"  : "your-service-account@your-project.iam.gserviceaccount.com",